amarkum/python-toolkit/README.md

 ## Install a package via pip | skip cache directory
 `pip install matplotlib --no-cache-dir`

-## JupyterLab can be installed using conda or pip.
+## JupyterLab notebook or jupyter lab can be installed using conda or pip.
 `pip install notebook`
+`pip install jupyterlab`
  <br/> Congratulations, you have installed Jupyter Notebook!

-## To run the notebook, run the following command at the Terminal
+## To run the jupyter notebook or jupyter lab, run the following command at the Terminal
 `jupyter notebook`
+`jupyter lab`